 - No commissions on closing trades

-One common option trading strategy is the butterfly options spread.
-With limited downside risk, a butterfly option spread is a risk-neutral options strategy.
+One common options trading strategy is the butterfly options spread.
+With limited downside risk, a butterfly options spread is a risk-neutral options strategy.

 Another benefit of trading this options strategy is that the position will typically make money on the downside due to skew.
-I won’t go into too much detail here, but the skew is used to describe the implied volatility of options at different strikes.
+I won’t go into much detail here, but the skew describes the implied volatility of options at different strikes.

-- When learning how to buy Futures and options you may wonder if one is better than the other.
+When learning how to buy Futures and options, you may wonder if one is better than the other.
 In my opinion, no. One is not better than the other.
 Instead, it all depends on your trading style.
-There are some that swear by Futures trading.
-And some that swear by options trading.
-In fact, there are even those who trade both.
-They’re each different but both incredible ways to make money.
+Some swear by Futures trading.
+And some swear by options trading.
+There are even those who trade both.
+They’re each different, but both are incredible ways to make money.

-I follow the K.I.S.S. mantra; why complicate things if you don’t have to.
-The strategies to trade futures are the same you'd use to trade stocks.
+I follow the K.I.S.S. mantra: why complicate things if you don’t have to?
+So, the strategies to trade futures are the same as those for trading stocks.

 For starters, you need to decide if you’re going to day trade or swing trade and go from there.

-Personally, I trade the three wedge push reversals on the MES.
-It’s simple, easy to spot, and the pattern repeats itself every single day.
+P trade the three wedge push reversals on the M.E.S.
+It’s simple and easy to spot, and the pattern repeats daily.

-Rose is a master of this trading strategy, and you can find an in-depth explanation of it in our futures room.
+Rose is a master of this trading strategy, and you can find an in-depth explanation in our futures room.

 People think there’s some great mystery to success in futures and options trading.
-Some avoid it altogether because they believe it’s too confusing or too risky.
+As a result, some avoid it altogether because they believe it’s too confusing or risky.

-If you think futures and options trading is in your future, make sure to check out our online trading courses.
+If you think futures and options trading is in your future, check out our online trading courses.
 We teach you how to buy futures and options there.